 The Wise One Sorilea who can just barely channel, but has such a sense of authority about her that when she says "jump" even other Wise Ones ask, "How High!"

 Androl, who's probably the weakest channeler in the Black Tower, but has an incredible talent for making gateways.
+When he learns to weaponize this in the last book, he's able to take out several, very powerful, enemy channelers using nothing but gateways and can hold his own in combat against anyone.

 For the bad guys, Be'lal doesn't appear to have been a terribly impressive channeler, at least by Forsaken standards (and admittedly, that still makes him quite a bit stronger than anyone else), and one of his key traits was his envy of those stronger than him, most obviously Lews Therin Telamon but also the top-ranked Forsaken like Ishamael, Demandred, and Lanfear.
 He made up for it by being a Master Swordsman, one of the Shadow's three top generals, and a politician savvy enough to earn the nickname "Netweaver".
 Unfortunately for him, it didn't save him from being the first Forsaken to beKilled Off for Real.